libp2p/hydra-booster/README.md

 #### `GET /records/list`

-Returns an ndjson list of records stored by the Hydra Booster node.
+Returns an ndjson list of provider records stored by the Hydra Booster node.

-#### `GET /records/fetch`
+#### `GET /records/fetch/{cid}?nProviders=1`

-Fetches a record available on the network by CID. `NOT IMPLEMENTED YET`
+Fetches provider record(s) available on the network by CID.
+Use the `nProviders` query string parameter to signal the number of provider records to find.
+Returns an ndjson list of provider peers: their IDs and mulitaddrs.
+Will return HTTP status code 404 if no records were found.

 #### `POST /idgen/add`